 Jan.
 20 - A winter storm with snow, sleet and freezing rain produced 5.7" of snow, which fell mostly during the afternoon - it was the biggest snowfall of the winter.
 During the evening the snow changed to freezing rain.
 This winter storm followed three days with highs in the 50s.
 (And the next two days would have highs in the upper 40s.)

 Jan.
-28 - The morning low of 25°, a seasonably cold reading, was the coldest temperature of the month, making it the mildest coldest reading on record for the month of January.
+28 - The morning low of 25°, a seasonably cold reading, was the coldest temperature of the month, making it the mildest coldest reading on record for the month of January (until January 2023 when the coldest reading was 28°).

 March 31 - The low today and the previous three days: 31°-30°-29°-28° - all well below average (37°).